I love to dye my hair all colors of the rainbow. I love all things vintage. I also enjoy creating art, taking photos, and doing it myself.

 Use All-Natural Henna Hair Dye to Color Your Hair

-I’ve been doing at-home hair coloring for nearly 10 years now—with every type of dye under the sun.
-More recently, it’s been a lot of bleach and semi-permanent hair dye for fun colors.
-When my roots grow out, I start to notice how many greys have come in—and then it’s a mad dash to grab some more color.
+I’ve been doing at-home hair coloring for nearly 10 years now, with every type of dye under the sun.
+More recently, it has been a lot of bleach and semi-permanent hair dye for fun colors.
+When my roots grow out, I start to notice how many grey hairs have come in—and then it’s a mad dash to grab some more color.